 - Cooing to their owner

-If they feel close enough to their owner, they might even regurgitate food as a way of sharing.
-You can train this habit out of your conure, but it will find other ways to show that it cares.
+If they feel close enough to an owner, they might regurgitate food as a way of sharing.

-Native to Peru and Ecuador, parrotlets are one of the smallest parrot species.
-They are the perfect companion for those who live in apartments or with close neighbors, as they’re quiet by nature.
+Native to Peru and Ecuador, parrotlets are among the smallest parrot species.
+They’re the perfect companion for those who live in apartments or with close neighbors, as they’re quiet by nature.

-These little parrots come in a variety of different colors and can even learn to speak.
-With a lifespan of 15-20 years, this pocket parrot has ample time to form a strong bond with you.
+These little parrots come in various colors and can learn to speak.
+With a 15-20 years lifespan, this pocket parrot has time to form a strong bond with you.
 This species likes to show affection by:

 - Making noises

-A cockatiel is a medium-sized parrot that’s native to Australia.
-They have outgoing personalities and distinct coloring.
+A cockatiel is a medium-sized parrot native to Australia with outgoing personalities and distinct colors.
 Cockatiels love to socialize and show off their personality through:

 - Head bobbing

 - Wagging their tails

 Cockatiels are very expressive, showing their affection through various movements and songs.
 Once they develop a strong bond with their owners, they’ll constantly seek your attention.